 Live chat is the little messenger windows that sit in the bottom corner of a website and are particularly popular on ecommerce and online services.
 They allow the user to chat directly to customer service teams and ask questions about things they may not understand.

 It is much like a phone helpline but it can be turned on and off by the company at will (and when no-one is operating it from the company side they usually become email message boxes).
-They offer a useful insight into the problems that real website users and customers have as you can pinpoint the place where they are stuck and turn to help (although not always, see what to watch out for).
+They offer a useful insight into the problems that real website users and customers have as you can pinpoint the place where they are stuck and turn to help (although not always, see watch out for).

 You should be able to spot if things like shipping costs or sign up instructions are not clear and are preventing some users from converting by themselves.
 Just the fact that they are looking for help rather than completing the task by themselves is a good indicator that something can be improved.